 Vaccines are the best tool to help slow the spread of COVID-19.
 Vaccines help your body fight off the virus.
 When you are vaccinated you are much less likely to get sick and less likely to transmit the virus to others.
 Anyone who is not vaccinated is still vulnerable to experiencing the worst of COVID-19 and can continue spreading the virus.
-The more people who get vaccinated, the fewer chances for transmission and mutations, and the faster we can end the COVID-19 pandemic.
+The more people who get vaccinated the more protected we all are against COVID-19.

 Vermont's Commissioner of Health, Mark Levine, MD, addresses common questions about the COVID-19 vaccine.